zhaohuanqdcn/tp/docs/DeveloperGuide.md

   Use case ends.

+* 3a.
+Export command cannot be undone.
+  * 3a1.
+User notified that exported ics isn't deleted.

+  Use case ends.

 ### Non-Functional Requirements

 1. Should work on any mainstream OS as long as it has Java `11` or above installed.